-- Using medical judgement in assigning intensity, seriousness, causality and expectedness. - Ensuring that all SAEs/SUSARs are documented and reported to the research team as soon as possible after becoming aware of the event and providing further follow-up information as soon as available to enable full reporting to the sponsor within five working days. - Ensuring that SUSARs are documented and reported to the Chief Investigator in line with the requirements of the protocol.
+- Using medical judgement in assigning intensity, seriousness, causality and expectedness. - Ensuring that all SUSARs are documented and reported to the research team as soon as possible after becoming aware of the event and providing further follow-up information as soon as available to enable full reporting to the sponsor within five working days. - Ensuring that SUSARs are documented and reported to the Chief Investigator in line with the requirements of the protocol. - Review all unplanned admissions and deaths and provide further information regarding the timescale of the event (e.g. when the event started, were there any specific changes to medication or behaviour preceding the event) and an assessment of seriousness, intensity, relatedness and expectedness.